 A major portion of the Phelan Segur vineyards are located not that far from Chateau Montrose.
 In fact, in 2010, Chateau Phelan Segur sold 22 hectares of their vineyards to their neighbor, Chateau Montrose.
 That purchase decreased their vineyards from 90 hectares to 68 hectares.
 At the time, the price of 900,000 Euros per hectare was the highest price paid for vineyard land in St. Estephe.
 Chateau Phelan Segur underwent extensive renovations in their wine making facilities and cellars that were completed in 2011.
 At the time, they moved to newer, smaller, 115 hectoliter, stainless steel fermentation vats that allow for more precise vinification on a parcel by parcel basis.
 Michel Rolland is the consultant.

 To produce the wine of Phelan Segur, vinification takes place in 48, stainless steel vats that range in size 40 hectoliters, up to 220 hectoliters.
 Malolactic fermentation takes place in 50%, new, French oak barrels most of the time, but portions of the wine can also undergo malolactic fermentation in vat..
 Phelan Segur is aged in about 50% new, French oak barrels for 16 to 18 months.
 One of the recent changes at Phelan Segur was to begin using French oak barrels that have a lighter toasting.
-That has been positive as you not find less of a smoke or espresso note to the wine when its young.
+That has been a positive move as you now find less of a strong, smoke or espresso notes in the wine when its young.
 There is a second wine, Frank Phelan, which made its debut in 1986.
 Frank Phelan was named after a previous owner that built the chateau.
 There is also a third wine, La Croix Bonis.

 20,000 cases per year are produced of Phelan Segur on average, while the production of the second wine hovers at close to 12,000 cases per vintage.
 The estate recently added a third wine, which is dominated by Cabernet Sauvignon, La Croix Bonis.

-Serving and Decanting Chateau Phelan Segur with the Best Wine, Food, Pairing Tips
+Serving Chateau Phelan Segur with the Best Wine, Food, Pairing Tips

 Château Phélan Ségur Wine Tasting Notes